QMXTech/Codiad-LDAPExternalAuth/README.md

 Written by Korynkai of QuantuMatriX Technologies.

-Author's notes:
-As this is more of a configuration / authentication drop-in, I see no reason to create a separate license file.

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Installation

 * Download `ldap.php`.
 * Edit `ldap.php` in a text editor, changing configuration values as needed.
-* Save `ldap.php` somewhere on the server, preferably somewhere within the Codiad root (I created a special directory for External Authentication called `auth` on my setup) and ensure the server has permissions to at least read the file.
+* Save `ldap.php` somewhere on the webserver, preferably somewhere within the Codiad root (I created a special directory for External Authentication called `auth` on my setup) and ensure the webserver has permissions to at least read the file.
 * Edit Codiad's `config.php` in a text editor, uncommenting and/or adding the line `define("AUTH_PATH", "/path/to/ldap.php");`.
 Replace "/path/to" with the actual path.
 You may use the `BASE_PATH` directive if you saved `ldap.php` to somewhere within the Codiad root.
 For example, on my setup (with the `auth` directory), this is set to `define("AUTH_PATH", BASE_PATH . "/auth/ldap.php");`
 * (Optionally) back up your Codiad `data/users.php` file to somewhere safe (in case of an LDAP issue), then edit `data/users.php` so every field marked `"password"` looks like `"password":null`.
 This is probably unnecessary, but ensures that no Codiad internal passwords are used and authentication occurs strictly over LDAP.